Retire in New Zealand

 When we asked people living in New Zealand about club and activities where newcomers can meet others, they responded:

+"Kapiti Coast is an hour north of Wellington, so you can access Welly events.
+Wellington has a very lively nightclub, arts and theatre scene.
+It also has more cafes per capita than NYC.
 In Kapiti itself, you'll find lots of ecology groups - volunteer planting groups that take care of the local estuaries and keeping native species alive inland that are a haven for local wildlife.
 There are yoga classes and tai chi and many cycling groups.
 Horseback riding is popular.
 In the Waikanae area, there's lawn bowling and bridge popular with retired people.
 There's a great Paraparaumu golf course, and up in Otaki there's a horse racing track," said another retiree in living in Kapiti Coast , New Zealand.

 "A Newcomers Network has just been established for new immigrants in Mid-Canterbury.
 Anyone who is new in the region and has no support of friends or relatives can join.
 There is an informal social get-together every month, and room for additional activities such as sports, toddler group, English conversation group etc. It is an excellent way to get to know other people in the region.
 Contact Evelien: 03-3083053," explained a retiree in Mid Canterbury.

 What is life like in New Zealand?